Meet the Team

 Andy became a Reader in 1993 at Southwell Minster.
 As a Reader Andy has led youth work, small groups and assisted at services – sometimes using puppets!

-He works full time for Network Rail and to relax he enjoys walking, gardening and the occasional meal out.
+Andy has recently retired from Network Rail and is learning to enjoy walking, gardening and the occasional meal out even more!